 Working Men’s Club

-BIMM Manchester Songwriting Diploma graduate Syd Minsky-Sergeant started indie electronic band Working Men's Club whilst studying alongside fellow BIMM students Giulia Bonometti and Jake Bogacki.
+BIMM University Berlin Manchester Songwriting diploma graduate Syd Minsky-Sergeant started indie electronic band Working Men’s Club whilst studying with us.

-Next, the band signed with Coda (one of Europe’s largest booking agencies), before going on to support the likes of Fat White Family, Pip Blom, the Brian Jonestown Massacre and Mac DeMarco on tour, as well as appearing at the Great Escape Festival in May '19 and racking sold out shows at key venues around the country.
+The band then signed with Coda (one of Europe’s largest booking agencies), before going on to support the likes of Fat White Family, Pip Blom, The Brian Jonestown Massacre and Mac DeMarco on tour, as well as appearing at The Great Escape Festival in May 2019 and racking up sold-out shows at key venues around the country.

-Their burgeoning popularity on the underground scene also resulted in a nomination for 'Best Breakthrough Act' at the 2019 Q Awards.
+Their popularity within the underground scene resulted in a nomination for ‘Best Breakthrough Act’ at the 2019 Q Awards.

 Photo c/o Piran Aston